Earth Day 2020 – The Refrigerant Management Conundrum

 Refrigerant Management Impact

 They say that learning begins when knowledge conquers fear, and with that sentiment in mind back in 1987, the world came together and agreed that the earth would come first and that we’d figure out the economics second.
-Known as the most successful environmental treaty in international history, the Montreal Protocol was created to reduce the emissions that lead to the hole in the ozone layer.
+Known as the most successful environmental treaty in international history, the Montreal Protocol was created for environmental sustainability and to reduce the emissions that lead to the hole in the ozone layer.
 A total of 197 countries have stepped up and committed to ending emissions, and controlling access to the materials that lead to the hole in the Ozone.
-This treaty lead to a US regulation called EPA 608, that was intended to reduce emissions by developing better refrigerant management practices and guidelines to transition the US away from the harmful CFCs that had caused the hole in the Ozone.
+This treaty lead to a US regulation called EPA 608, that was intended to reduce emissions by developing better refrigerant management and refrigerant tracking practices and guidelines to transition the US away from the harmful CFCs that had caused the hole in the Ozone.
+These regulations led to many companies adopting corporate sustainability initiatives to decrease their environmental footprint.

 First celebrated in 1970, Earth Day is an annual event celebrated around the world on April 22 to demonstrate support for environmental protection, it now includes events coordinated globally by the Earth Day Network in more than 193 countries.